How are aptitude tests useful in assessing talent?

 - Efficiency and convenience: Online administered aptitude exams allow candidates to take the assessment from anywhere with a stable internet connection.
 This eliminates the need for in-person assessments, saving both time and resources.

 - Scalability: Online aptitude testing platforms can easily accommodate a large number of candidates simultaneously.
-This is valuable for companies conducting mass recruitment drives or those with high-volume hiring needs by simply using career aptitude assessments.
+This is valuable for companies conducting mass recruitment drives or those with high-volume hiring needs.

 - Standardization: Online aptitude exams provide a consistent evaluation process.
 The questions and scoring criteria are predetermined, which reduces biases in assessment.
 This standardization helps in making fair and objective hiring decisions.